IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

-   This YANG data model provides a way to return the values of the metrics computed by the path computation in the output of RPC, together with other important information (e.g. srlg, affinities, explicit route), emulating the syntax of the "C" flag of the "METRIC" PCEP object {{!RFC5440}}:
+   This YANG data model provides a way to return the values of the metrics computed by the path computation in the output of RPC, together with other important information (e.g. SRLG, affinities, explicit route), emulating the syntax of the "C" flag of the "METRIC" PCEP object {{!RFC5440}}: